 MODE 0 is a 13 bit mode.
 In this mode the THx acts as an 8 bit timer & TLx acts as a 5 bit timer.
 The TLx counts up to 31 & then resets to 00 & increment THx by 1.
 Suppose you load 0 in the timer then the timer will overflow in 2^13 i.e. 8192 machine cycles.

-MODE 1 is similar to MODE 0 except it is a 16 bit mode.
-In this mode the THx & TLx both acts as an 8 bit timer.
-The TLx counts upto 255 & then resets to 00 & increment THx by 1.
-Since this is a full 16 bit timer we can get maximum of 2^16 i.e. 65536 Machine cycle before the timer overflows.
+MODE 1 is similar to MODE 0 except it is a 16-bit mode.
+In this mode, the THx & TLx both acts as an 8-bit timer.
+The TLx counts up to 255 & then resets to 00 & increment THx by 1.
+Since this is a full 16-bit timer we can get a maximum of 2^16 i.e. 65536 Machine cycle before the timer overflows.

 TIMER MODE 3 (Split Mode)